What Are Dental Sealants?

 How Are Dental Sealants Placed?

-During your child's dental cleaning or consultation visit, one of our dentists will examine the teeth for issues, like tooth decay.
+During your child's dental cleaning or consultation visit, one of our dentists will examine the teeth for issues like tooth decay.
 If cavities or other concerns are detected, we may recommend a treatment solution other than dental sealants.
-We may be able to place your child's sealants at that time or we can schedule you to come back on another day if it is more convenient.
-Before placing sealants, we will clean the chewing surfaces with a paste and special liquid that prepares the enamel to allows the sealants to strongly adhere.
+We may be able to place your child's sealants at that time, or we can schedule you to come back on another day if it is more convenient.
+Before placing sealants, we will clean the chewing surfaces with a paste and special liquid that prepares the enamel to allow the sealants to strongly adhere.
 Our team will then rinse and dry the teeth and apply the sealant material.
 Sealants start out as a liquid, which flows easily into the grooves of the teeth.
 The sealants are individually set, or hardened, by our special light, a process which only takes 20 – 30 seconds per tooth.
 Once the sealants are placed, we will check your child's bite to ensure comfort and review instructions on how to care for the sealants over the next few days.

 Caring for Dental Sealants